t-eckert/H/README.md

-# Exploring the Universe Through Hydrogen: A Beginners Guide to Physics
+# Exploring the Universe Through Hydrogen
+### A Beginners Guide to Physics
 ![Hydrogen Cover](HydrogenCover.png)
 ## Table of Contents